Aatrick/LightDiffusion/README.md

 # LightDiffusion

 The purpose of this repository and project is to remake the famous stable-diffusion in only one python script, with the least number of lines and in the least complex way.
+It's made by retro-engineering Stable-Diffusion, ComfyUI and SDWebUI.

 ## Features